Get articles and insights directly in your inbox. Subscribe today.

 What are the top reasons a lead does not close?
 Can both your sales and marketing team list the top 3 reasons?

-The chances are high that either your marketing team or your sales team know the answers to these questions.
+The chances are high that either your digital marketing agency jobs team or your sales team know the answers to these questions.
 Very rarely are both sides on the same page.
 So, this statistic probably comes as no surprise to you:

 87% of the terms sales and marketing use to describe each other are negative.